-Don’t directly invest in cryptocurrencies.
-Instead, choose “picks-and-shovels” plays.
+I’m wary of direct investments in cryptocurrencies.
+Instead, I prefer “picks-and-shovels” plays.
 Blockchains and digital wallets stand out as opportunities.

 Money-making potential lies in the private enterprise market for blockchains.
 Blockchains have other uses than currency.
 They let businesses store encrypted data in a ledger, for a host of practical purposes.

 Intel (NSDQ: INTC) and Microsoft (NSDQ: MSFT) recently joined forces to form “Confidential Consortium” or COCO.
 Microsoft provides the software; Intel the hardware.
 COCO generates the ultra-fast calculations needed for blockchains to function.
 COCO makes blockchains accessible to any firm that needs to keep track of a large number of tasks.

 COCO is a private blockchain for individual firms.
 Warehouse inventory, human resource files, supply chains — these tasks and more would benefit.

 COCO is attached to a public blockchain such as Ethereum.
 To access COCO, the enterprise customer must use Microsoft cloud services and Intel hardware for the central processing units in the blockchain.

 COCO is the first attempt to make blockchains accessible to any firm without the costs of creating one on its own.
 It promises greater security than current storage.
 It can accommodate more than 1,600 transactions per second.

 If COCO succeeds as a prime mover in the blockchain business market, it would boost Intel and Microsoft’s growth.
 But even if it doesn’t, these tech firms are diversified and large enough to withstand the blow.